 Ground Support Equipment: The team on the ground that helps Delta take flight

-The Ground Support Equipment team is responsible for maintaining Delta’s machinery on the ground at airports all over the world, working around the clock to keep our people safe, our systems moving and our customers satisfied.
+Learn more about Delta's Ground Support Equipment team, responsible for maintaining Delta’s machinery on the ground at airports all over the world, while working around the clock to keep our people safe and our customers satisfied.

 When you look out the window at the airport, you will see an entire ecosystem working together to get you to your destination: Your bag being pulled in a cart to your aircraft, jet bridges connecting to your plane and many other carts, trucks, belts and ramps.
 What you will not see are the hours of hard work done in Delta’s Ground Support Equipment (GSE) shops to ensure these machines operate smoothly.

-The GSE team is made up of Ground Maintenace Mechanics (GMMs) and Ground Maintenace Technicians (GMTs).
+The GSE team includes 850+ team members across our system who serve as Ground Maintenance Mechanics (GMMs) or Ground Maintenance Technicians (GMTs).
 These are highly skilled roles that involve deep expertise in electrical, mechanical and hydraulic systems.
-Their skills play a vital role in keeping our Mishandled Bag Rate low and our departures on schedule.
-GSE also has central support teams that span the disciplines of engineering, asset management, analytics, safety, and maintenance planning.
+Their skills play a vital role in keeping our Mishandled Bag Rate low and our flights departing on time.
+In addition to maintaining and repairing the machinery that keeps Delta’s operation running smoothly, GSE’s work is essential to ensuring safety on the tarmac and beyond.

-The importance of GSE is apparent and Delta is committed to investing in its future.
-Currently, Delta’s mobile GSE fleet is worth well over $1 billion.
-Over the past three years, we have invested significantly in new equipment.
+Delta is committed to continued investment in GSE innovation and development.
+Currently, Delta’s mobile GSE fleet is worth over $1 billion.
+Since 2020, over $500 million has been invested in new GSE, with $65 million planned for 2025.
+Over the past four years, we have invested significantly in new equipment.
 Many of these new investments include electric vehicles, which are energy efficient and environmentally friendly.
-In fact, our core GSE fleet is on track to be 39% electric by the end of this year.
+As of 2024, 42% of Delta's core fleet is electric and is on track to complete electrification by 2035.

 Next time you are sitting at a gate looking out the window or walking onto your plane, remember the teamwork that makes it all possible.